Radiologist Assistant Program Updates

 Advanced Patient Assessment, Management, & Education (3)

-RA Clinical I (Gastrointestinal and Hepatobiliary) (5)
+RA Clinical Preceptorship I (Gastrointestinal and Hepatobiliary) (5)

-Intro to Advanced Radiologic Practice (2)
+Introduction to Advanced Radiologic Practice (2)

-RA Clinical II (Urinary and Reproductive)(5)
+RA Clinical Preceptorship II (Urinary and Reproductive)(5)

 Fall 1